 There are three main options available for users seeking multi-team functionality:

-- Purchasing multiple paid accounts as needed.
+- Purchasing multiple paid teams as needed.
 Click the plus icon on the left sidebar to purchase a new team: